bmanders716/bmanders716.github.io/cookbook.md

 Scrap Pudding.

 _Ingredients_--Some scraps of bread.
-               º†lb. of moist sugar.
+               Ï†¨b. of moist sugar.
-               º†lb. of finely-chopped suet.
+               Ï†¨b. of finely-chopped suet.
                The grated rind of a lemon.
                2 eggs, well beaten.
-               æ pint of milk.
+               Ó†∞int of milk.
                Some preserve.

 _Method._--Dry the bread in a slow oven until it is hard.